-Delhi – After hearing from People for the Ethical Treatment of Animals (PETA) India, the Delhi Directorate of Education has issued a new circular granting PETA India permission to run its humane education programme, Compassionate Citizen, in Delhi government schools.
+After hearing from PETA India, the Delhi Directorate of Education has issued a new circular granting us permission to run our humane education programme, Compassionate Citizen, in Delhi government schools.

 An earlier version of it was endorsed by the Animal Welfare Board of India, the Central Board of Secondary Education (CBSE), Kendriya Vidyalaya Sangathan (KVS), and the education ministries/departments of Andhra Pradesh, Chandigarh, Delhi, Goa, Gujarat, Kerala, Madhya Pradesh, and Telangana, while the revamped version (which includes worksheets that can be used digitally) has already been endorsed by the Directorate of School Education of Haryana.
 The programme has been used by over 1.9 lakh schools, including private, public, international, CBSE-affiliated, KVS, and government schools in the states and union territories mentioned above, reaching approximately 89.8 million children across India.

 Teachers can download Compassionate Citizen educational materials, including a video, from PETA India’s website.
 Free copies of these materials can also be requested by writing to PETA India at [email protected].Order Your Free Compassionate Citizen Kit